 $50 per student: covers the cost of materials, instruction and lunch

 $15 per guest: covers the cost of materials, refreshments and lunch

-Parking is available near the buildings in both locations.
+Parking is available near the buildings.
 Further parking information will be sent via email after you register.

 Office of Admissions